mirkopoliti/BPMN_to_Teal_in_Reach/README.md

 ## Foreplay

-A simple programs in reach need only two files: index.rhs and index.mjs.The front-end and the back-end respectively.
+A simple program in reach need only two files: index.rhs and index.mjs.The front-end and the back-end respectively.

 ## index.rhs

 This file contains the application's frontend.
-It's very simple, we have only two actor that interface.
-One is the User and the other is the Agency.
+It's very simple, we have only two actor that interface: One is the User and the other one is the Agency.
 The latter has only the function of representing to whom the cost for the use of the smart-contract service will be paid.
 The user instead is the main Actor.
-He has a method for making requests to the smart contract.
+It has a method in order to make requests to the smart contract.

 ## index.mjs

 This file contains the application's backend.
-As you can see is written in Javascript and contain the implementation of the Actor's method.
+As you can see is written in Javascript and contains the implementation of the Actor's method.

 ## test.json